wercker/step-screenshot/README.md

 * filename: Contains absolute path of file, create_file_in_artifacts: true - Creates screenshot at an relative path to the artifacts directory (Leading forward / in the path is ignored)

 For a working example, please see https://github.com/lake-of-dreams/screenshot-sample.

+## Contributing to this repository

+Oracle welcomes contributions to this repository from anyone.
+Please see [CONTRIBUTING](CONTRIBUTING.md) for more information.